Microgreen Blackout Period for the Home Grower

 Microgreen Blackout Materials

 Here at Home Microgreens, we use the lid that came with the planting tray as a foundation.
-The lid helps keep all of the seeds in contact with the planting medium (we'll deal with the opacity below).
+The lid helps keep all the seeds in contact with the planting medium (we’ll deal with the opacity below).

 You can also use a spare planting tray if the bottom configuration is the same size as the top of the tray.